kdelemme/skeleton-api/README.md

 ## Deployment (Ansible)

+### Configure your local env

+Create the ansible vault: `ansible-vault create deployment/vars/private.yml`.
+Enter a password, then create a file containing the password outside of your project, e.g: `echo MyPassword > ~/.secret/vault-password.txt`.

+You can now add your private variables into the ansible vault with `ansible-vault edit deployment/vars/private.yml --vault-password-file ~/.secret/vault-password.txt` (cf deployment/vars/private.template.yml for example).

-Add your server address in the `hosts` file.
+### Configure your server

+Create a `appadmin` user.

+Generate a new SSH key `appadmin.remote` and put it into `/home/appadmin/.ssh/authorized_keys`.

+Install supervisor on your server.
+Make sure `appadmin` has the right permission to use it.

-Create a `appadmin` user on your server.
+Create a folder `/var/apps` and give access to your `appadmin` user.

-create a ssh key and set the newly created public key in the remote `/home/appadmin/.ssh/authorized_keys` file.

 Test your servers are reachable by running: `ansible all -m ping -i vars --private-key ~/.ssh/appadmin.remote.rsa -vvvv`

-Create the ansible vault: `ansible-vault create vars/private.yml`.
-Enter a password, then create a file containing the password outside of your project, e.g: `echo MyPassword > ~/.secret/vault-password.txt`.
-You can now add your private variables: `ansible-vault edit vars/private.yml --vault-password-file ~/.secret/vault-password.txt` (cf private.template.yml for example).
+### Deploy

-Deploy: `ansible-playbook deploy.yml -i vars --vault-password-file ~/.secret/vault-password.txt --private-key ~/.ssh/appadmin.remote.rsa -vvvv`
+Deploy: `ansible-playbook deployment/deploy.yml -i deployment/vars --vault-password-file ~/.secret/vault-password.txt --private-key ~/.ssh/appadmin.remote.rsa -vvvv`

-## API

-### users

-#### Create a new user

-POST `http 127.0.0.1:3000/api/users/register email=foo@me.com password=Foo$Bar`.

-returns `200` if the email is not already used

-#### Login

-POST `http 127.0.0.1:3000/api/users/login email=foo@me.com password=Foo$Bar`.

-returns `{ token: ACCESS_TOKEN }` if the credentials match a user in the db.
+Check your nodejs app is running: `curl http://SERVER_IP:4000/status`

 ## License